Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: Acknowledgments

-\ack{We would like to thank Raul Abramo, Sudipta Das, Ruth Durrer, Lev Kofman, Andrew Liddle, Ashoke Sen and David Wands for discussions.
+We would like to thank Raul Abramo, Sudipta Das, Ruth Durrer, Lev Kofman, Andrew Liddle, Misao Sasaki, Ashoke Sen and David Wands for valuable discussions.
 We would also like to acknowledge the use of the cluster computing facilities at the Harish-Chandra Research Institute, Allahabad, India, and at the Korea Institute for Advanced Study (KIAS), Seoul, Korea.
-RKJ also wishes to thank KIAS for hospitality, where part of this work was carried out.}
+R.K.J also wishes to thank KIAS for hospitality, where part of this work was carried out.